amtega/ansible_role_docker_sandbox/README.md

 ansible-playbook main.yml -i /tmp/ansible.oAxX3B.inventory
 ```

-When you want to drop the sandbox use the provided cleanup playbook:
+When you want to drop the sandbox use the provided cleanup playbook passing the docker_sandbox_inventory variable in the command line or entering it in the prompt that will be showed:

 ```
 ansible-playbook files/cleanup_sandbox.yml -e "docker_sandbox_inventory=/tmp/ansible.oAxX3B.inventory"